Connecticut is a delightful New England state with natural areas, historic sites, and other attractions.

 Exploring Public Campgrounds in Connecticut

 We’ll start by talking about public campgrounds in the state.
 In Connecticut, these include the many state park campgrounds.
-Pick one of these campgrounds if you like budget camping and/or being surrounded by nature.
-Just keep in mind, amenities will likely be minimal.
+Pick one of these campgrounds for budget camping or for being surrounded by nature.
+Just keep in mind that the amenities will likely be minimal.

 State Park Camping

 Connecticut is home to 142 state parks and forests.
-Considering the fact that this is a smaller state, that number is pretty surprising, but it’s also absolutely fantastic, because it means loads of amazing camping opportunities!
+Considering the fact that this is a smaller state, that number is surprising, but fantastic because it means loads of camping opportunities!

 Some of the best state parks in Connecticut include Black Rock State Park where you can camp right by the lake, along with the lovely Kettletown State Park.
 We also love Mashamoquet Brook State Park where you can swim, hike, and see historic sites.